Karim-tari/RFC/proposals/181029-overview.md

 The Tari network must manage and execute _asset instructions_, including asset creation, token transfers and state changes.

-The critical MUST HAVE requirements for digital assets and their token are:
+The critical MUST HAVE requirements for digital assets and their tokens are:

 * Security
 * Speed (perhaps in the order of 1,000 TPS)
-* Scalable (think millions of in-game items + metadata)
+* Scalability (think millions of in-game items + metadata)

-The following features would be highly desirable and add to the Tari protocol's value proposition:
+The following features would be highly desirable and would add to the Tari protocol's value proposition:

 * Opt-in privacy (depending on the needs of the asset issuer)
 * Configurable decentralisation (depending on the needs of the asset issuer).
-For example, a given issuer might want only their node(s) be allowed to execute asset instructions (a permissioned system), whereas others will prefer completely decentralised management of their assets (permissionless).
+For example, a given issuer might want it such that only their node(s) be allowed to execute asset instructions (a permissioned system), whereas others might prefer completely decentralised management of their assets (permissionless).

 ### Two layers